repboxr/.github/profile/README.md

 [repboxEvaluate](https://github.com/repboxr/repboxEvaluate): A fork of the [evaluate](https://github.com/r-lib/evaluate) package used by repboxR to evaluate R scripts in a way that facilitates systematic storage of results.

+[repboxDeploy](https://github.com/repboxr/repboxDeploy): Tools to deploy a repbox project in different forms
+  - Currently it contains only some very basic functionality to deploy a project's results as an example for `repboxExamples`

 [repboxRfun](https://github.com/repboxr/repboxRfun): Contains functions called when modified R scripts are run.
   - Mainly functions for automatic path correction at run time and to extract and store information after a regression command was run.